Gaussian Process-based calculation of look-elsewhere trials factor: Method

-The Gross and Vitells upper bound is based on the average number of up-crossings of some level $u$ by the significance curve $Z(M)$.
+The Gross and Vitells upper bound is based on the average number of upcrossings of some level $u$ by the significance curve $Z(M)$.
 When computing this number numerically, from MC toys, some finite resolution grid is used to approximate the curve.
-It turns out that the resolution of the grid affects the resulting number of up-crossings.
-In this section we investigate this effect on an example of an analytically defined Gaussian process with a squared exponential kernel:
+It turns out that the resolution of the grid affects the resulting number of upcrossings.
+In this section we investigate this effect, which is relevant for any Gross and Vitells procedure, whether it is based on brute force toys or on the suggested GP toys.

+We illustrate the effect on an example of an analytically defined Gaussian process with a squared exponential kernel:

-We generated 1M samples from this GP and counted the average number of up-crossings on a set of grids with different resolutions.
-In Fig.~\ref{fig:sneaks_upcross} we show how the accuracy decreases with the resolution, starting when the bin size exceeds about one third of the correlation length.
+We generated $10^6$ samples from this GP and counted the average number of upcrossings above the level $Z = 0.2$ on a set of grids with different resolutions.
+In figure~\ref{fig:sneaks_upcross} we show how the accuracy decreases with the resolution, starting when the bin size exceeds about one third of the correlation length.

-The underestimation of the number of up-crossings affects the upper bound for the global significance, i.e.\@ the numerator of the trials factor, subsequently the trials factor itself will be underestimated.
+The underestimation of the number of upcrossings affects the upper bound for the global significance, i.e.\@ the numerator of the trials factor, subsequently the trials factor itself will be underestimated.
 The local significance, however, which is the denominator, is also affected by the finite grid resolution.
 The tip of the peak at high significance most probably will appear between grid points, therefore the local significance will also be underestimated.

 We investigated the dependency of the effective peak width on its height.
-We sampled 1M toys from the GP (Eq.~\ref{eq:sneaks_kernel}).
+We sampled $10^6$ toys from the GP (eq.~(\ref{eq:sneaks_kernel})).
 For each sample we detected the highest point $(x_{max}, y_{max})$, chose a window of $40$ around it to select one peak and fitted it with a squared exponential shape $y = A^2 \ee^{{(x - B)}^2/C^2} + D$.
 For each sample we recorded a pair $(y_{max}, C)$, where $C$ is the effective peak width.
 We then removed the failed fit outliers by rejecting the $1\%$ lowest and $1\%$ highest heights.
-We observed that the average width of the peak decreases with its height (Fig.~\ref{fig:sneaks_peak_widths}), therefore, the finite grid effect on the trials factor gains a slight compensation.
+We observed that the average width of the peak decreases with its height (figure~\ref{fig:sneaks_peak_widths}), therefore, the finite grid effect on the trials factor gains a slight compensation.